vedph/cadmus-gisarc-api/README.md

 - external IDs\*: all the IDs linked to the inscription (ISicily and eventually others).
 - metadata: general purpose metadata.
 - pin links: link to the site containing the inscription, if any.
-The site must be a site item with a metadata part having a metadatum named `hid` equal to the human-friendly ID we want to use to identify it in order to link it to inscriptions.
+The site must be a site item with a metadata part having a metadatum named `eid` equal to the human-friendly ID we want to use to identify it in order to link it to inscriptions.
 - geographic location(s)\*.
 This is used to pinpoint the inscription on a map.
 The link to a site is managed via the pin links part.
 - date\*.